remotesynth/ls-articles/Ephemeral Instances/Ephemeral Instances.md

 * **Docker is unavailable** – There are situations where you may need to run and test your work using LocalStack, but are unable to use Docker, and ephemeral instances will enable you to do that.

 Let's look at how this works.

+_Note: Ephemeral instances are in an early public preview.
+We'd love for you to try them out and give us your feedback, but, as this is an early preview release, you can expect some rough edges._

 ## Create an Ephemeral Instance with the Web App